Creamy Chicken and Rice Soup

 Should You Cook The Rice Before Adding It In?

-No. Adding in uncooked rice (or dry rice) gives the grains extra flavor as it cooks in the pot.
+No. Adding in uncooked rice (or dry rice) gives the grains extra flavor as it cooks in the pot, making this healthy chicken rice soup even more delicious!

 What To Serve With This Soup?